oryxetmar/code-journal/README.md

 - shift + control + 4 = screen cap
 - cassie codes - design blog details/Ashlyn showing us her blog design

+# 01-20-22
+## pulling up dev mode

+- To open the developer console in Google Chrome, open the Chrome Menu in the upper-right-hand corner of the browser window and select More Tools > Developer Tools.
+You can also use Option + ⌘ + J (on macOS), or Shift + CTRL + J (on Windows/Linux).

+**must use firefox to open dev tools**
+    - had to set all acount in firefox with memorized passwords, took a hot minute